 How to Deal With Motivated Sellers

 - Consider a lowball offer just to see how the seller responds.
 If the seller doesn't issue a counteroffer, you will have your answer.
-Or, if the seller writes a full-price counter offer, it could signal a desire to negotiate further.
+On the other hand, a full-price counteroffer could signal the seller's desire to negotiate further.
 Counter the seller's counter.
 Don't give up.

 The bottom line is that advertising "motivated seller" often means nothing.
-How much to offer depends on the comparable sales and the price buyers feel comfortable offering based on those comparable sales.
+How much to offer depends on the comparable sales and the price that buyers feel comfortable offering based on those comps.
 Frankly, every seller should be a motivated one—or they are not real sellers at all.